nestihacky/ansible-role-letsencrypt/README.md

 ansible-role-letsencrypt
 ========================

-Role for letsencrypt automation via certbot.
+Role for letsencrypt automation via certbot on Centos 7 and Fedora.
+Partial support for Centos 6.

 Role Variables
 --------------

+Set `letsencrypt_autogenerate: False` for dry runs.

 See `defaults/main.yml`.